aupasana/aupasana.github.io/_posts/2016-02-08-keeping-you-awake.md

 This is typically related to long-running slow downloads, or other long-running background tasks.

-There are a few different solutions to this.
-The simplest solution is the [KeepingYouAwake][git] app.
+There are a few different solutions to this. <!--more-->
+The simplest solution is
+the [KeepingYouAwake][git] app.
 It is an open-source caffeine clone that runs in the taskbar and makes toggling power settings simple.